scalawithcats/scala-with-cats/src/pages/tagless-final/aui.md

 ## Algebraic User Interfaces

 Changing the interpretation of our terminal programs is more a theoretical than a practical problem.
 While it is true that different interpretations, such as saving to a text buffer, or tracing the state changes, will have niche uses, the vast majority of the time we'll use the default interpretation.
 A much more motivating example is a cross-platform user interface library.
 Frameworks such as [Flutter](https://flutter.dev/), [React Native](https://reactnative.dev/), and [Capacitor](https://capacitorjs.com/) derive a lot of their value by allowing programmers to define a single interface that works across web and mobile.
-We will build such a library here, but our ambitions are a bit reduced: we will target only the terminal and the web browser.
+We will build such a library here, but our ambitions are a bit reduced: we will create a terminal backend but leave other backends up to your inspiration and perspiration.

 Broadly speaking, there are two kinds of user interfaces.
 When operating, say, a digital musical instrument, we require a continuous stream of values from the user interface.
 In contrast, when working with a form we only require the values once, when the form is submitted.
 Modelling a continuous stream of values is certainly doable (see functional reactive programming) but it adds inessential complexity.
 Therefore we will stick with the simpler kind of interface where the user submits values once.